segmentio/segment-docs/src/connections/destinations/index.md

 ## Catalog

-If you’re just looking to explore all of our destinations check out the [destinations catalog](/catalog).
+If you're just looking to explore all of our destinations check out the [destinations catalog](/catalog).

 For detailed information about each destination, select one from the list to learn how our API methods are implemented for that destination, and how you can use it through Segment.